Problems (short story): Plot

-The reader is tasked with locating any inaccuracies concealed in this splendid appraisal of A’s good fortune.
+The reader is tasked with locating any inaccuracies concealed in this splendid appraisal of A's good fortune.

 Critical Assessment

-An amusing literary “conceit” biographer Adam Begley registers his approbation for this “charmingly configured six-part math test.”
+An amusing literary "conceit" biographer Adam Begley registers his approbation for this "charmingly configured six-part math test."

-Acknowledging that the story is “unconventional” literary critic Joe Romano notes its “paradigmatic rather than eccentric” elements.
+Acknowledging that the story is "unconventional" literary critic Joe Romano notes its "paradigmatic rather than eccentric" elements.
 Romano writes:

-Literary critic Robert Detweiler ranks “Problems” among Updike's minor efforts:
+Literary critic Robert Detweiler ranks "Problems" among Updike's minor efforts:

 Theme

-“Problems” is an absurdist portrait of a ruined marriage and its aftermath.
-Formulated as a set of interrelated mathematics problems, the “problems” resemble those found in standard algebra or geometry textbooks.
-The irony of these “puzzles” is that when it comes to “matters of the heart” they are bound to be quite useless when the characters are reduced to “abstract variables.”
+"Problems" is an absurdist portrait of a ruined marriage and its aftermath.
+Formulated as a set of interrelated mathematics problems, the "problems" resemble those found in standard algebra or geometry textbooks.
+The irony of these "puzzles" is that when it comes to "matters of the heart" they are bound to be quite useless when the characters are reduced to "abstract variables."
 Updike's conceit is that the laws of geometry can be applied to solve the most painful and intimate of human affairs.
 Literary critic Robert M. Luscher writes:

-Updike returns to the myth medieval lovers Tristan and Iseult (first invoked in his 1966 short story “Four Sides of One Story”.
-“Tristan’s Law” is defined in Problem 5: “Attainability is somewhat proportional to psychic distance”, qualified in a “Helpful Hint”: “The ‘somewhat’ above translates as 3/7.”
+Updike returns to the myth medieval lovers Tristan and Iseult (first invoked in his 1966 short story "Four Sides of One Story".
+"Tristan's Law" is defined in Problem 5: "Appealingness is inversely proportional to attainability."